 This study has also provided an important opportunity to engage with recreational users, initiate a dialogue about site management and raise awareness of the conservation importance of the site features.
-From our discussions and engagement with people that use the EMS for recreation it was clear that the local community really value the site and access to it.
-Many people and their families have a long-term interest in the site and its protection and conservation and ongoing access.
-A clear example of this were the concerns of anglers that we spoke to about illegal fishing and over fishing.
-This group also highlighted the actions that clubs and responsible participants take to care for stocks and sites.
-At least one fishing club has a policy that members bring back not only their own rubbish but also additional litter from sites they visit.
+From our discussions and engagement with people that use the EMS for recreation it was clear that the local community value the site and access to it.
+Many people and their families have a long-term interest in the site and its protection.
+A clear example of this was the concerns of anglers that we spoke to about illegal fishing and over fishing.
+This group also highlighted the actions that clubs and responsible participants take to mitigate impacts of their activity on target species and the site e.g. at least one fishing club has a policy whereby members collect litter from angling sites they visit.